 Dr Aliza Werner-Seidler

-Dr Aliza Werner-Seidler is a Scientia Senior Lecturer, NHMRC Emerging Leader Investigator and Clinical Psychologist at the Black Dog Institute, UNSW.
+Associate Professor Aliza Werner-Seidler is an NHMRC Emerging Leader Fellow and Clinical Psychologist at the Black Dog Institute, UNSW.

 - B.Psych (Hons 1), Psychology - Science